datacentricdesign/iob22/assignments/07-shared-pomodoro/step3.md

 # Task 3.3 Send Press Event

 As we mentioned in the previous assignments, JavaScript is the language to handle the web page behaviour.
 When we click on the Pomodoro, the function `pressPomodoro()` is a Javascript function.
 The code to handle the event looks as follows.
-We first first create a weksocket connection, and then we define the function `pressPomodoro()` which use the websocket to 'emit' (e.g. send) a message to the server.
+We first create a weksocket connection, and then we define the function `pressPomodoro()` which use the websocket to 'emit' (e.g. send) a message to the server.
 This message is emitted on the channel 'json' and is structured as a JSON data structure with a value 'press' attached to the key 'action'.

 ```html
 <script>